 Graphic Photographic Evidence

 Similar studies have been carried out in the past looking to examine how different types of evidence may affect a jury’s decision-making.
 One such study was published in Law and Human Behavior in 1997 which examined whether graphic photographic evidence prejudices the decisions of jurors.
-The researchers from the Simon Fraser University in British Columbia, Canada presented 120 mock-jurors with a detailed transcript of a murder trial.
-The jurors were also either provided with color photographs of the murdered victim, black and white versions or no photographic evidence at all.
+The researchers from Simon Fraser University in British Columbia, Canada presented 120 mock-jurors with a detailed transcript of a murder trial.
+The jurors were also either provided with color photographs of the murdered victim, black and white versions, or no photographic evidence at all.

 They found that those who were given graphic photographic evidence along with the transcript gave guilty verdicts at almost twice the rate of those who saw no photographic evidence at all.
 Furthermore, the photographic evidence elicited a much higher emotional response from the mock jurors compared to those who just read the trial transcript.
 Interestingly, all the groups felt they had acted fairly in considering the evidence and providing their verdicts, highlighting they may not have been aware themselves of any bias affecting their judgments.

 The emotional response of juries in such murder trials and how their emotions affect their judgment and therefore their decision-making when delivering their verdict is a topic of concern among many researchers.
 While we would like to think that all members of a jury are able to be completely impartial and unbiased the reality is that jury members are human beings and bias in different forms can creep in even when they are not consciously aware.
 Expanding the understanding of these processes and the kinds of bias that can exist in criminal cases is a positive step forward if we are to improve the fairness of trials by jury in the future.